Skip to Content

 How Child Custody/Visitation Orders Are Determined in Ventura

 California grants child custody to either one parent or allows each parent to share custody.
 It is important to note that a judge has the final decision about child custody orders.
 Still, he/she will typically approve an arrangement the parents have agreed on.
 If this is not possible, the judge will determine a child custody issue in court.
+Understanding factors such as those that a court typically considers, like parental involvement and living arrangements, will aid in preparing for court procedures.
+We ensure our clients are well-informed and prepared for each stage of the custody determination process in Ventura.

 What are Child Custody Orders